 This one may seem obvious, but late payments negatively impact your credit score.
 Since lenders want nothing more than for you to prove reliability when paying your bills, this factor holds a lot of weight on your score.
 One of the best ways to keep this in check is to automate your payments—that way you never miss a payment.

-There's one more really important step in improving your score, and it's this: Stop beating yourself up over your less-than-perfect score.
-Lots of people have credit issues for lots of different reasons, and you're certainly not alone.
+Finally, there’s this: Stop beating yourself up over your less-than-perfect score.
+Many people have credit issues for a lot of different reasons, and you're certainly not alone.
 Remember: A credit slump is temporary, and with just a few simple changes, you can take control of your financial destiny.
 Don’t let the negative feelings attached to your score prevent you from doing what needs to be done to fix it.

 What affects mortgage interest rates?

 Improve your spending habits one at a time

 Add up your interest: How much are you really spending?